gurkult/py-gurklang/docs/specification.md

 A valid Gurklang program is a sequence of words, separated by spaces where necessary.

-A comment, like `# Incement i`, is considered whitespace.
+A comment, like `# Increment i`, is considered whitespace.

 Possible word types: